 Here are some definitions which might be helpful:

-In order to use the term Organic, growers must be certified by an independent third party or certifying agency that verifies the growing practices of the farmer and substantiates compliance with National Organic Program Regulations.
-Certification includes inspections of farm fields and processing facilities, detailed record keeping including the types and origins of fertilizers and seeds, as well as periodic testing of soil and water.
-Growers in California who are certified must also register annually with the state in order to use the term “organic”.
+In order to use the term "organic," growers must be certified by an independent third party or certifying agency that verifies the growing practices of the farmer and substantiates compliance with National Organic Program Regulations.
+Certification includes inspections of farm fields and processing facilities, detailed record keeping including the types and origins of fertilizers and seeds, and periodic testing of soil and water.
+Growers in California, who are certified, must also register annually with the state in order to use the term “organic.”
 Organic growers are required to have a copy of their Organic Certification with them at the market.

-Many Santa Monica Farmers Market farmers utilize organic “practices”, but for one reason or another have decided not to become certified, or they may have previously been certified and decided to de-certify; and while many of their practices are indeed, organic, the lack of third-party oversight does not guarantee that their methods are truly, “organic”.
-While these growers cannot advertise their produce as “organic,” they may say that they do not use synthetic pesticides or herbicides and they can mention that they use “organic fertilizer.”
+Many Santa Monica Farmers Market farmers utilize "organic practices” but may have decided not to become certified.
+Also, they may have previously been certified and decided to decertify.
+While many of their practices are indeed "organic," the lack of third-party oversight does not guarantee that their methods are truly “organic.”
+While these growers cannot advertise their produce as “organic,” they may say that they do not use synthetic pesticides or herbicides and can mention that they use “organic fertilizer.”

-At the Santa Monica Farmers Markets we do not use these terms as they can be misleading and assumptive.
-For a list of soil amendments, pest control, or product enhancement please view the farmer profiles.
+At the Santa Monica Farmers Markets, we do not use these terms as they can be misleading.
+For a list of soil amendments, pest control, or product enhancements, please view the farmer profiles.
 Each farmer is required to disclose their growing practices.

-Biodynamic agriculture is a method of organic farming that treats farms as unified and individual organisms, emphasizing balancing the holistic development and interrelationship of the soil, plants and animals as a self-nourishing system without external inputs insofar as this is possible given the loss of nutrients due to the export of food.
-As in other forms of organic agriculture, artificial fertilizers and toxic pesticides and herbicides are strictly avoided.
-(Wikepideia)
+Biodynamic agriculture is a method of organic farming that treats farms as unified and individual organisms and emphasizes the balance of a holistic development and interrelationship of the soil, plants, and animals as a self-nourishing system without external inputs insofar as this is possible given the loss of nutrients due to the export of food.
+As in other forms of organic agriculture, artificial fertilizers, toxic pesticides, and herbicides are strictly avoided (Wikipedia).